Comp-Programming-intro/first-github-lynnemuiruri-debug/what-i-learned.md

 - Exploring repositories and learning from the GitHub community.

 ## 🎨 My Favorite Hobby
-When I’m into coding, I enjoy baking and exploring new places.
+When I’m not coding, I enjoy baking and exploring new places.
 It helps me think outside the box and bring creativity into my programming journey.

 ---